loxabeauty/js-assessment/README.md

 # Loxa Beauty: JS Assessment

-To get started, you will need to install [Node](https://nodejs.org/).
+To get started, fork this repository.

+You will need to install [Node](https://nodejs.org/).
 Note that on Windows, there are some reports that you will need to restart after installing Node - refer to NodeJS documentation for further details.

 From the root directory of this project, run: